mmurakamimoses/Saas_boilerplate/README.md

 ## 📝 Notes
 - Built for my own SaaS projects, but feel free to use or adapt!
-- You’ll need to set up your own Stripe and Google OAuth credentials.
+- You’ll need to set up your own Stripe, Resend, and Google OAuth credentials.
 - See `.env.example` for required environment variables.